 Venison Baked Beans with ground venison, crispy fried bacon, onions and peppers, beans, tomatoes, BBQ sauce, and lots of other delicious ingredients.
 It’s the perfect dish for family gatherings, parties, or just because.

-If you love store-bought baked beans you’ll absolutely fall in love my homemade Venison Baked Beans.
+If you love store-bought baked beans you’ll absolutely fall in love with my homemade Venison Baked Beans.
 I mean, just look at the ingredients–you know it has to be good.

 They are teasingly beautiful before baking them.
 So much so that my youngest son, Brandon had to steal a few bites after he saw them in the casserole dish.

 He didn’t want me to bake them because they were so good, but I convinced him to wait.
-After filling his plate up twice, with the baked beans, bacon wrapped backstrap, and bacon and cheddar scalloped potatoes he said it was well worth the wait.
+After filling his plate up twice, with the baked beans, bacon-wrapped backstrap, and bacon and cheddar scalloped potatoes he said it was well worth the wait.

 I just realized everything I made that day included bacon 😀

 The first time I made my own baked beans, when I removed them from the oven they were dark and didn’t look very pretty.
 I thought I almost burned them and was so disappointed.